inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 the transmission medium.

-When sending data to another device on the network, the MAC block encapsulates higher-level frames into frames appropriate for transmission medium, adds a frame check sequence to identify transmission errors, and then forwards the data to the physical layer as soon as the appropriate channel access method permits it.
+When sending data to another device on the network, the MAC block encapsulates higher-level frames into frames appropriate for the transmission medium, adds a frame check sequence to identify transmission errors, and then forwards the data to the physical layer as soon as the appropriate channel access method permits it.
 Controlling